 Collecting YOUR VIEWS!

 Student Representatives collect opinions, praise and concerns from students about their University experience.
-This feedback is then presented at meetings of the Student/Staff Liaison Committee, or SSLC, with the aim of reaching a positive outcome for students.
+This feedback is then presented at meetings of the Student/Staff Liaison Committee (SSLC), or Postgraduate Research Liaison Forum (PGRLF), with the aim of reaching a positive outcome for students.

-The SSLC is primarily a meeting of the subject's student council and the Director of Education for that subject, but may be attended by additional staff members, and is open to all students in the department to attend as observers.
+The SSLC is primarily a meeting of the subject's student council and the Director of Education for that subject, but may be attended by additional staff members as well.
+The SSLC is open to all students in the department to attend as observers.

 Following the SSLC meeting, the student council will report back to students on the actions decided that are directly related to the initial feedback, and any progress made thereafter.

-For research degrees, the Postgraduate Research Liaison Forums (PGRLFs) take the place of SSLCs.
+For research degrees, the PGRLFs take the place of SSLCs.
 PGRLFs are a meeting of the PGR reps for that discipline or college with the Director of Postgraduate Research or Director of Doctoral Studies for that discipline or college.

 Being a Rep